Water's Journey: The Hidden Rivers of Florida

 Water's Journey: The Hidden Rivers of Florida is a documentary film by Wes Skiles that tracks the path of water through the Floridan aquifer, where a team reveals the journey of water above and within the earth.
-Viewers are transported through a world that reveals how their lives are intertwined with the water they drink.
+Viewers are shown waters journey form underground to the tap.

 Synopsis

 The documentary features footage of cave diving to document the path of water.
 Its purpose is to educate on water conservation.